allenai/scifact/README.md

 ```
 Or, [click here](https://scifact.s3-us-west-2.amazonaws.com/release/2020-12-17/data.tar.gz) to download the tarball.

-The claims are split into `claims_train.jsonl` and `claims_dev.jsonl`, one claim per line.
+The claims are split into `claims_train.jsonl`, `claims_dev.jsonl`, and `claims_test.jsonl`, one claim per line.
+The claim and dev sets contain labels, while the test set is unlabeled.
+For test set evaluation, submit to the [leaderboard](https://leaderboard.allenai.org/scifact)!
 The corpus of evidence documents is `corpus.jsonl`, one evidence document per line.
-The test set claims are currently hidden, and will be revealed during the [SciVer](https://sdproc.org/2021/sharedtasks.html#sciver) shared task in the winter of 2021.

 Due to the relatively small size of the dataset, we also provide a 5-fold cross-validation split that may be useful for model development.
 After unzipping the tarball, the data will organized like this: